Title insurance was estimated to be a $26.5 Billion industry in the US in 2023. But is it necessary? And who pays the cost at closing?

 Not only are we willing to settle any property title disputes, we can work with you to pay off any outstanding liens and close in as little as 3-10 business days from today.
 Furthermore, we will cover expenses such as inspections that can otherwise prove to be an additional financial burden to you.

-When Gary Buys Houses buys a property, we pay the fees including title insurance in Utah.
+When me and my team here at Gary Buys Houses buy a property, we pay the fees including title insurance in Utah.